wp-plugins/jquery-colorbox/readme.txt

 **See Also:** <a href="http://codex.wordpress.org/Managing_Plugins#Installing_Plugins">"Installing Plugins" article on the WP Codex</a>

 == Screenshots ==

-Since the 3.2 update, the screenshots tab is broken.
 <a href="http://www.techotronic.de/plugins/jquery-colorbox/theme-screenshots/">Please visit my site for screenshots</a>.

 == Frequently Asked Questions ==